Are you worried about:

 Get in touch with your local carer service

-Local carers services will also be able to help you in lots of ways, such as getting benefits advice and having a chance to talk to someone about how you are getting on.
-Many carers find it especially helpful to meet other carers who are in a similar situation to themselves.
+Local carer services will also be able to help you in lots of ways, such as giving benefits advice and a chance to talk to someone about how you are getting on.
+Many carers find it helpful to meet other carers who are in a similar situation to themselves.
 Regular carer groups, and other social activities, are a great chance to take a short break and to share your experiences.